 At the time I am posting this, my daughter is almost 11.
 Careful work over time helped her overcome various fears instead of the old school “Suck it up and deal with it!” mentality many have.

 Now, how does this apply to pets?
-Saturation vs. Desensitization and Counter Conditioning are methods used to help pets overcome fears.
+Saturation (Flooding) vs. Desensitization and Counter Conditioning are methods often recommended to help pets overcome fears.

 Karen Peak is owner/operator of West Wind Dog Training in Prince William County, founder of The Safe Kids/Safe Dogs Project, a published author, wife, mother and the manager of a multi-dog, multi-species household.